-The link between paying it forward and the general act of giving to the needy is what creates the magnified impact to the process and increase the number of beneficiaries faster.
-However, in all cases, the act of giving to the needy is an enriching experience all by itself, especially when it is made from the heart… so make it a habit, add one more reminder into your smartphone (on top of all your TO-DO list) and let it say at the first day of the month for example “salary is in the account, don’t forget to take out 2.5% to help others who don’t have a salary”.
+The link between paying it forward and giving to the needy impacts the process and increases the number of beneficiaries faster.
+However, giving to the needy is an enriching experience, especially when made from the heart.
+So make it a habit, add one more reminder to your smartphone (on top of all your TO-DO list) and let it say on the first day of the month, for example, “salary is in the account, don’t forget to take out 2.5% to help others who don’t have a salary”.

 Finally, remind yourself of the famous HADEETH by prophet Mohammed Peace Be Upon him, who said, “The wealth of a man never diminishes by giving to the needy.”